 Singular and Plural Forms

-Sometimes singular and plural forms are identical but sometimes those are different with each other.
+Sometimes singular and plural forms are identical, but sometimes those are different from each other.

-Let’s see how they are different with each other-
+Let’s see how they are different from each other-

 - Sometimes both the forms are identical.

 Sometimes we can make plural forms by

 - adding ‘s’ to the singular form- the most common way

 - adding ‘s’ to the words which end in ‘oo’

 - by adding ‘es’ to the words which end in ‘ch’, ‘sh’, ‘o’ or ‘x’